tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 In other words, when you create raw pointers, you must delete them yourself explicitly in the program.
 Forgetting to do so can cause major memory leaks!
 Deleting them yourself may not seem like a big deal, but you must correctly decide when to do so, so you don’t ruin the rest of your program.
-It’s also an easy thing to forget to do, which will cause you much hassle later on (like poor Patrick!).
 With smart pointers, the cleanup is done for you!
 That means you don’t have to determine where to place the delete!
 Each smart pointer has a unique set of instructions that determine when it will be deleted.